-- 23. All research students will have a supervisory team to guide their research training and to provide an oversight of their programme of research.
-Supervisory teams will have expertise of the field of the proposed research, appropriate supervisory experience and training, and comprise a minimum of two permanent staff members of the University. - 24.
-Scrutiny on the behalf of Senate of the prospective supervisory team and the student learning environment will be undertaken by the Research Degrees Sub-Committee.
+- 23. All research students will have a supervisory team to guide their researcher development and training, and to provide an oversight of their programme of research.
+Supervisory teams will have expertise of the field of the proposed research, appropriate supervisory experience and training, and comprise a minimum of two permanent staff members of the University.
+Further information on the composition of supervisory teams is available in the Research Student and Supervisor Handbook. - 24.
+The prospective supervisory team and the student learning environment will be considered and approved by the Head of School.
 No applicant will be offered a place as a research student without prior approval of appropriate supervisory arrangements. - 25.
-The Principal Supervisor will have overall responsibility for monitoring the progress of the research student and ensuring that the student has regular supervisory support. - 26.
-Supervisory teams may not be changed without the approval of the Research Degrees Sub-Committee.

-27. Additional subject experts may contribute to the work of the supervisory team as advisors, but these advisors will not have any formal responsibility for the support or training of the student.
+The Principal Supervisor will have overall responsibility for monitoring the progress of the research student and ensuring that the student has regular supervisory support, but other members of the supervisory team are expected to be involved regularly in meetings. - 26.
+Supervisory teams may not be changed without the approval of the Head of School. - 27.
+Additional subject experts may contribute to the work of the supervisory team as advisors, but these advisors will not have any formal responsibility for the support or training of the student.